datahub-project/datahub/metadata-ingestion/recipe_overview.md

 ### Loading Sensitive Data as Files in Recipes

 Some sources (e.g. kafka, bigquery, mysql) require paths to files on a local file system.
-This doesn't work for UI ingestion, where the container needs to be totally self-sufficient.
-To add files to ingestion processes as part of the necessary configuration DataHub offers a directive `__DATAHUB_TO_FILE_` which allows recipes to load content as files.
+This doesn't work for UI ingestion, where the recipe needs to be totally self-sufficient.
+To add files to ingestion processes as part of the necessary configuration, DataHub offers a directive `__DATAHUB_TO_FILE_` which allows recipes to set the contents of files.

 The syntax for this directive is: `__DATAHUB_TO_FILE_<property>: <value>` which will get turned into `<property>: <path to file containing value>`.
 Note that value can be specified inline or using an env var/secret.